matt-w-rees/website-v4/content/publications/rees2020budj.md

 ---
-title: "Monitoring and managing critical weight range mammals in the indigenous protected areas of the world heritage Budj Bim cultural landscape"
+title: "Monitoring and managing critical weight range mammals in the Indigenous Protected Areas of the World Heritage Budj Bim Cultural Landscape"

 authors:
 - MW Rees